-The HVRR had interconnection points with the Toledo & Ohio Central (T&OC) at Frankfort Street in Columbus (with north-facing points on the T&OC), and with T&OC predecessor the Kanawha & Michigan Railroad (K&M), built in 1880-82, at Armitage just west of Athens, and several miles north at Beaumont where the K&M crossed the Hocking River, and at Charleston, West Virginia.
+The HVRR had connection points with the Toledo & Ohio Central (T&OC) predecessor Kanawha & Michigan Railroad (K&M), built in 1880-82, at Armitage just west of Athens, and several miles north at Beaumont where the K&M crossed the Hocking River.
 The T&OC and HVRR, which eventually paralleled each other all the way from the Ohio River to Toledo, with seven connections and interchange points, and were briefly under common control around 1910, had a long history of traffic interchanges and grants of running powers over each other's lines.
-As noted above, the HVRR crossed the C&MV at Lancaster, providing a connection for traffic to Cincinnati, and Cleveland via Zanesville.
-Just south of Columbus, the HVRR also crossed the Norfolk & Western Scioto Valley line at Valley Crossing, providing an ideal coal traffic interchange point with the N&W. This was an especially productive connection for the HVRR because prior to 1964 the N&W did not extend north beyond Columbus, and had to transfer its abundant coal traffic bound for the Great lakes and Chicago to other railroads.
+As noted above, the HVRR crossed the C&MV at Lancaster, providing a connection for traffic to Cincinnati, and